Build a Game Challenge

 Here is how it works ↓

-I simplified and restructured the prototyping process into a beginner friendly 6 step format where each day, we’ll email you one bite-sized set of
+I simplified and restructured the prototyping process into a beginner friendly 6 step format where you’ll get

 1. Guiding frameworks